GNU variants: Hurd kernel

-Hurd is the official kernel developed for the GNU system (before Linux-libre also became an official GNU package).
+Hurd is one of two official kernels developed for the GNU system, and was the exclusive official kernel before Linux-libre also became an official GNU package.
 Debian GNU/Hurd was discussed for a release as technology preview with Debian 7.0 Wheezy, however these plans were discarded due to the immature state of the system.
 However the maintainers of Debian GNU/Hurd decided to publish an unofficial release on the release date of Debian 7.0.
 Debian GNU/Hurd is not considered yet to provide the performance and stability expected from a production system.
 Among the open issues are incomplete implementation of Java and X.org graphical user interfaces and limited hardware driver support.
 About two thirds of the Debian packages have been ported to Hurd.

 Arch Hurd is a derivative work of Arch Linux, porting it to the GNU Hurd system with packages optimised for the Intel P6 architecture.
 Their goal is to provide an Arch-like user environment (BSD-style init scripts, pacman package manager, rolling releases, and a simple set up) on the GNU Hurd, which is stable enough for at least occasional use.
 Currently it provides a LiveCD for evaluation purposes and installation guides for LiveCD and conventional installation.